VinayNoogler000/VINSTAGRAM/README.md

 ## 🐛 Found a Bug?
 Have a Feature Suggestion?

 If you find a bug or have a feature suggestion, please open an issue [here](https://github.com/VinayNoogler000/Instagram-Clone/issues) with a clear description and steps to reproduce.
-Your input helps make this project better for everyone.
+Your input means a lot to me, as it helps me grow and become a more powerful software developer engineer.

 ## 🤝 Contributing